wesen/moonlander-trainer/doc/rfcs/01-generate-typing-drills.md

 This way, we can keep track of typos per pattern, and then iterate once we generate new patterns, to really home in on specific drills.

+### Recursive generators

+It should be possible to create recursive generators.
+Actually I think that might be a bad idea, or I would have to keep a count of the recursion and I don't feel like fighting the rust borrow checker right now by making generate() mutable.

+In general I realize how the effort of dealing with rust's strong checks makes me less willing to experiment.
+It makes prototyping harder, in ways that I think are not just related to my inexperience with the language.

+Of course, the fact that I'm trying to program with a keyboard I'm not familiar with either and with a baseline of stress from the week doesn't help at all.

 ### Instantiating generators from a config file

 In the configuration file, we want to define generators,